ak-coram/wayflan-mirror/doc/Client-API-Reference.md

 **Description:**

-Find and return a proxy known by the Wayland compositor by that name.
+Find and return a proxy known by the Wayland server by that name.

 ## [Generic Function] **destroy-proxy** *proxy*